Seven Kingdoms (band): History

-Discography
+Reception

 Brothers of the Night (2007)

 Brothers of the Night was released independently in 2007.
 A number of forums devoted to the musical genre received the album well.
 The Metal Crypt commented that "Power Metal fans who like some meat on their music should get into this."
 Imhotep said that the band had "come to unite in metal brotherhood with honor and glory."
 After listening to the album, Metalrage opined that, "It’s only a matter of time until Nuclear Blast decides to turn this young band into a fully grown metal act."